fireship-io/fireship.io/hugo/content/lessons/nuxt-3-firebase/index.md

 ### Initialize the Firebase Web SDK

-Grap the firebase web config, then create a composable to access Firebase from a Vue component.
+Grab the Firebase web config, then create a composable to access Firebase from a Vue component.

 {{< file "typescript" "composables/useFirebase.ts" >}}
 ```typescript